-The CRO Form is to be submitted along with the Form Q01 to the QFCA, who will act as the single point of contact.
+The CRO Form is to be submitted along with the Form Q01 directly to the QFCA, who will act as the single point of contact.

 Once the QFCA receives an application, it will invoice the applicant for the fee.
-The application fee is USD \$5,000.
+Application fees for [Non Regulated?]
+Activities are USD \$5,000.
 Annual fees are activity-dependent but vary between USD \$500 and USD \$5,000.
-The fee shall be pro-rated with the remaining number of months in the year.
+The initial fee shall be pro-rata with the remaining number of months in the year.